Your employee has handed in their notice. Are they just a bad egg? Maybe you’ve decided their time with the company has simply run its course?

 Typically, only about a third of employees leaving an organization complete an exit interview.
 Given the importance of the information, it’s in every organization’s best interest to improve response rates.

 The most basic suggestion is to make sure that exit interviews are a priority and to encourage managers and exiting employees to complete them.

 - Make the exit interview part of the standard off-boarding process and use automated systems to reduce the workload

-- Conduct the exit interview after they decide to leave but just before leaving the organization.
-Employees are less likely to respond to the survey once they have left the organization.
+- Conduct the exit interview after employees decide to leave, but just before leaving the organization.
+Employees are less likely to respond to the survey once they have left the organization

 READ MORE: Confidential vs anonymous employee feedback

 Key themes to measure in an exit interview